Free grace theology: Soteriology

 Free grace theology is distinguished by holding a strong version of the doctrine of faith alone.
 Free grace theologies hold that things such as turning from sin, baptism, or perseverance in the faith are not necessary for salvation, but instead hold that these things are necessary for eternal rewards.
 Free grace writers generally agree that good works do not play a role in meriting, maintaining, or proving eternal life.
 In other words, Jesus "graciously" provides eternal salvation as a free gift to those who believe in Him.
 Free grace theologians universally hold to eternal security, however they deny that every believer will necessarily persevere.
-Thus, free grace theologians hold that anyone who believes in Jesus Christ will go to heaven regardless of any future actions – including future sin, unbelief, or apostasy – though Christians who sin or abandon the faith will face God's discipline.
-For example, Robert Thieme states: "Although the believer can never lose his eternal life, he can be in danger of destroying his spiritual life and losing all the blessings that 'God has prepared for those who love him.
-Free grace theology is distinguished from Hyper-Grace theology taught by a few Charismatic teachers by arguing that a believer may experience temporal judgement for sin.

-Free grace theology is distinguished by its treatment of the words "salvation" and "save" in the Bible.
+Thus, Free Grace theologians hold that anyone who believes in Jesus Christ will go to heaven regardless of any future actions – including future sin, unbelief, or apostasy – though Christians who sin or abandon the faith will face God's discipline.

+For example, Charles Stanley stated:Look at that verse [John 3:18] and answer this question: According to Jesus, what must a person do to keep from being judged for sin?
+Must he stop doing something?
+Must he promise to stop doing something?
+Must he have never done something?
+The answer is so simple that many stumble all over it without ever seeing it.
+All Jesus requires is that the individual "believe in" Him.Similarly Robert Thieme, a Free Grace theologian wrote:Although the believer can never lose his eternal life, he can be in danger of destroying his spiritual life and losing all the blessings that “God has prepared for those who love himFree grace theology is distinguished by its treatment of the words "salvation" and "save" in the Bible.
 These theologians argue that there are many ways believers can experience "salvation", not necessarily referring to salvation from hell.
 This view cites verses such as Acts 27:34, where the Greek word σωτηρῐ́ᾱ sōtēríā – typically translated as 'salvation' – is translated "health" or "strength" because food will assist their deliverance from physical death.
 Spiritually, salvation is seen as referring to deliverance from the eternal penalty of sin (justification), the current power of sin over the Christian (sanctification), the removal of any possibility to sin (glorification), and being restored to stewardship over the world as God intended for humankind at creation (restoration to rule).
 Free grace theologians generally hold that the "quality of faith" does not matter in salvation, but only the object of faith, as Charlie Bing says: "To emphasize the quality of one's faith necessarily means that the object of faith is de-emphasized".

+Free grace theology is distinguished from Hyper-Grace theology taught by a few Charismatic teachers by arguing that a believer may experience temporal judgement for sin.